 Kids and Hobbies

 There are many hobbies that you can do without spending a dime.
-You need to be creative and open to new ideas to make it work.
+You need to be creative and open to new ideas to make them work.

 - Grow a mini-garden with your favorite flowers and vegetables